AKQA-group/akqa-paris-eslint-config-akqa/README.md

 ## Add to your eslint config

-Create .eslintrc to the root forlder
+Create .eslintrc to the root folder

 ```json
 {